Charles Cornwallis, 1st Marquess Cornwallis: Early campaigns

 Promoted to lieutenant general in North America, he began his service in 1776 under General Sir Henry Clinton with the failed siege of Charleston.
 He and Clinton then sailed for New York City, where they participated in General William Howe's campaign for New York City.
 Cornwallis was often given a leading role during this campaign; his division was in the lead at the Battle of Long Island, and he chased the retreating George Washington across New Jersey after the city fell.
-Howe recognized the successful close of the campaign "much to the honor of his lordship and the officers and soldiers under his command."
+Howe recognised the successful close of the campaign "much to the honor of his lordship and the officers and soldiers under his command."

 General Howe granted Cornwallis leave in December 1776; however, it was cancelled after Washington launched his surprise attack on Trenton on 26 December.
 Howe ordered Cornwallis to return to New Jersey to deal with Washington.
 Cornwallis gathered together garrisons scattered across New Jersey and moved them towards Trenton.
 On 2 January 1777, as he advanced on Trenton, his forces were engaged in extended skirmishing that delayed the army's arrival at Washington's position on the Assunpink Creek until late in the day.
-Cornwallis was unable to dislodge Washington in the battle that followed.
+Cornwallis was unable to dislodge Washington in the Battle of the Assunpink Creek that followed.

 Cornwallis prepared his troops to continue the assault on Washington's position the next day, but critically failed to send out adequate patrols to monitor the Americans.
 During the night, Washington's forces slipped around Cornwallis's and attacked the British outpost at Princeton.
 Washington's success was aided by a deception: he had men maintain blazing campfires and keep up sounds of camp activity during his movement.
 Cornwallis spent the winter in New York and New Jersey, where the forces under his command were engaged in ongoing skirmishes with the Americans.

 Cornwallis continued to serve under Howe on his campaign for control of the rebel capital, Philadelphia.
 Cornwallis was again often in an advance role, leading the flanking manoeuvre at the Battle of Brandywine, and playing key roles at Germantown and Fort Mercer.
 With the army in winter quarters in Philadelphia, Cornwallis finally returned home for leave.
 Upon his return in 1778, Howe had been replaced by Clinton as commander in chief, and Cornwallis was now second in command.

 The entry of France into the war prompted the British leaders to redeploy their armed forces for a more global war, and Philadelphia was abandoned.
 Cornwallis commanded the rearguard during the overland withdrawal to New York City and played an important role in the Battle of Monmouth on 28 June 1778.
 After a surprise attack on the British rearguard, Cornwallis launched a counter-attack which checked the enemy advance.
 Even though Clinton praised Cornwallis for his performance at Monmouth, he eventually came to blame him for failing to win the day.
-In November 1778, Cornwallis once more returned to England to be with his ailing wife Jemima, who died in February 1779.
+In November 1778 Cornwallis once more returned to England to be with his ailing wife Jemima, who died in February 1779.